Tensor Regression Networks: Abstract

 \section{Abstract}

-Convolutional neural networks typically consist of many convolutional layers followed by several fully-connected layers.
-While convolutional layers map between high-order activation tensors, the fully-connected layers operate on flattened activation vectors.
-Despite its success, this approach has notable drawbacks.
-Flattening discards multilinear structure in the activations, and fully-connected layers require many parameters.
+Convolutional neural networks typically consist of many convolutional layers followed by one or more fully connected layers.
+While convolutional layers map between high-order activation tensors, the fully connected layers operate on flattened activation vectors.
+Despite empirical success, this approach has notable drawbacks.
+Flattening followed by fully connected layers discards multilinear structure in the activations and requires many parameters.
 We address these problems by incorporating tensor algebraic operations that preserve multilinear structure at every layer.
 First, we introduce \emph{Tensor Contraction Layers} (TCLs) that reduce the dimensionality of their input while preserving their multilinear structure using tensor contraction.
-Next, we introduce \emph{Tensor Regression Layers} (TRLs), to express outputs through a low-rank multilinear mapping from a high-order activation tensor to an output tensor of arbitrary order.
-We learn the contraction and regression factors end-to-end, and by imposing low rank on both, we produce accurate nets with few parameters.
+Next, we introduce \emph{Tensor Regression Layers} (TRLs), which express outputs through a low-rank multilinear mapping from a high-order activation tensor to an output tensor of arbitrary order.
+We learn the contraction and regression factors end-to-end, and produce accurate nets with fewer parameters.
 Additionally, our layers regularize networks by imposing low-rank constraints on the activations (TCL) and regression weights (TRL).
-Experiments on ImageNet show that, applied to VGG and ResNet architectures, TCLs and TRLs reduce the number of parameters compared to fully-connected layers by more than 65\% without impacting accuracy.
+Experiments on ImageNet show that, applied to VGG and ResNet architectures, TCLs and TRLs reduce the number of parameters compared to fully connected layers by more than 65\% while maintaining or increasing accuracy.
+In addition to the space savings, our approach's ability to leverage topological structure can be crucial for structured data such as MRI.
+In particular, we demonstrate significant performance improvements over comparable architectures on three tasks associated with the UK Biobank dataset.